AdobeDocs/analytics.en/help/implement/vars/config-vars/configuration-variables.md

 In implementations using the Web SDK extension or Analytics extension, configuration variables are typically found in the extension's settings:

-1. Log in to [Adobe Experience Platform Data Collection](https://experience.adobe.com/data-collection) using your AdobeID credentials.
+1. Log in to [Adobe Experience Platform Data Collection](https://experience.adobe.com/data-collection) using your Adobe ID credentials.
 1. Click the desired tag property.
 1. Click the [!UICONTROL Extensions] tab, then Click [!UICONTROL Configure] under the extension.